pixapi/portfolios/students/1610-back/amara-lovato/20161110-amara-lovato-m1.markdown

 ## E: Feedback & Community Participation
 4: Student helps others to be their best selves while using peer feedback to shape their own character and behavior.
 They have a significant positive positive impact on the learning and spirit of the people around them.

+## FINAL ASSESSMENT

+Assessed By: Nate
+Challenge: Pantry Option 3
+Notes:
+- Some disconnect between tests and functionality and design.
+Not big, but a little.
+- Good typing speed
+- Able to think ahead, break down concepts and explain thinking.
+- Spends a good amount of time understanding before starting
+- Able to quickly incorporate feedback

+Ruby Syntax & API
+## A: End-of-Module Assessment
+* **3: Developer is able to write Ruby with some debugging of fundamental concepts**

+#### 2. Completion and Progress
+* **3: Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options.**

+#### 3. Testing
+* **3: Developer writes tests that are effective validation of functionality, but don't drive the design**

+#### 4. Workflow
+* **3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts**

+#### 5. Collaboration
+* **3: Developer lays out their thinking before attacking a problem and integrates feedback through the process**

+### 6. Enumerable & Collections
+* **3: Application demonstrates comfortable use of appropriate Enumerable methods**

 ## B: Individual Work & Projects